-

 What are your country's net zero/carbon reduction targets?
 Are they law or an aspiration?

-Among the legal instruments in force on climate change and in addition to the above-mentioned PNEC 2030, RNC2050, the National Hydrogen Plan (NH2P), the Biomethane Action Plan 2024-2040 and the Long-Term Strategy to Adress Energy Poverty 2023-2050 are worth mentioning.
+In addition to PNEC 2030, there are other instruments in force concerning climate change and energy transition, such as RNC2050, the National Hydrogen Plan (NH2P), the Biomethane Action Plan 2024-2040 and the Long-Term Strategy to Address Energy Poverty 2023-2050.

 -